FREQUENTLY ASKED QUESTIONS (FAQ)

 Among other things, you draft agreements and ancillary documents, assist in organizing and closing business transactions and conducting due diligence in the context of transactions, perform legal research and analysis, draft pleadings, etc.

-You report to the partner responsible for students.
+You report to the Director of Professional Development.
 In addition, mentors from each practice group are appointed and available to answer your questions.

 No but a summer job with the firm allows the student to get acquainted with the firm’s procedures and research tools.